ricmmartins/fasthack-linux/README.md

 For our activites, is recommended to use the [Azure Cloud Shell](http://shell.azure.com/).

+### :white_check_mark: Linux basic concepts.

+There are some basic concepts that will be nice if you have them.
+If you would like to take a look they are [listed here](concepts.md).

 ### :white_check_mark: Basic knowkedge on the Filesystem Hierarchy Standard

 Some concepts around the Linux Filesystem Hierarchy Standard (FHS) are recommended, so you can get more details about it [here](fhs.md).